winebarrel/xjsonl/README.md

 ```
 Usage of xjsonl:
+  -header
+    	consider the first line as a header
   -keys string
     	json object keys
   -sep string
     	line separator. not split if empty (default ",")
   -version
     	print version and exit
-  -with-header
-    	consider the first line as a header
 ```

 ```